-The response to noxious thermal stimulus was determined using thermal plantar device (Ugo Basile, Italy) according to the procedure described by Hargreaves (Hargreaves et al. 1988) before and in defined times during 31 days after injection of monoiodoacetate.
-Rats were placed to opaque plastic chambers (22 cm in width x 17 cm in lenght x 14 cm in height) for 10 minutes prior to the start of the each experiment.
-This lets the animals accomodate to their new environment before testing.
+The response to noxious thermal stimulus was determined using thermal plantar device (Ugo Basile, Italy) according to the procedure described by Hargreaves et al. (1988) before and in defined times during 31 days after the injection of monoiodoacetate.
+Rats were placed to opaque plastic chambers (22 cm in width x 17 cm in length x 14 cm in height) for 10 min prior to the start of the each experiment.
+This lets the animals accommodate to their new environment before testing.
 Movable infrared radiant heat source was placed directly under the plantar surface of the hind paw and the time taken for hind paw withdrawal was monitored.
-A cut-off time of 20 seconds was used in all experiments.
-Three tests were carried out at 10 minutes intervals and then the mean value taken as the nociceptive treshold.
+A cut-off time of 20 s was used in all experiments.
+Three tests were carried out at 10 min intervals and then the mean value was taken as the nociceptive threshold.